lsst-sqre/phalanx/docs/developers/write-a-helm-chart.rst

 Here are instructions for writing a Helm chart for a newly-developed application.
 If you are using an external third-party chart to deploy part of the application, also see :doc:`add-external-chart`.

+In some cases where there is a lot of internal duplication between multiple Phalanx applications, those applications should share a subchart that encapsulates that duplication.
+See :doc:`shared-charts` if you think that may be the case for your application.

 .. _dev-chart-starters:

 Start from a template